st3iny/occ_agent/README.md

 -->
 # Occ Agent

+## Disclaimer: This is a fun project!
+Pleas keep in mind that all output of occ commands is sent to OpenAI!
+Do not use in production!

 This agent assists you in managing your Nextcloud instance without you having to know about each occ command.
 It works by using a LLM to convert your text prompts to occ commands which will then b executed locally.